-Running your own team or company requires serious hard work and dedication, but it can also be hugely rewarding…
+Managing a company or team requires serious hard work and dedication, but it can also be hugely rewarding.

 An owner will look after all aspects of how an esports company or team operates.
 This includes hiring staff, deciding which games and tournaments to take part in, the company ethos and direction, branding, marketing and business strategy, paying wages, handling accounts, partnerships and more.

-While the owner might not work on those aspects every single day, he or she may have people employed to look after them, and as the owner will ultimately have the final say and make decisions that will shape the company and its future.
+While the owner might not work on those aspects every single day, they may have people employed to look after them, and as the owner will ultimately have the final say and make decisions that will shape the company and its future.

 Fnatic’s advice for aspiring owners and managers

-Fnatic founder Sam Mathews (pictured) told the British Esports Association: “It’s one of those things – it’s all about being professional these days and not promising the world.
+Fnatic founder Sam Mathews (pictured above) tells the British Esports Association: “It’s one of those things – it’s all about being professional these days and not promising the world.
 It’s about delivering on your promises.

 “One of the things we pride ourselves on is actually being true to our players, not overpromising, delivering against our expectation and then hustling.
 You’ve got to hustle to get sponsors these days.